Scroll to top

 Week’s Focus

-Ancient Mediterranean cultures and societies — as they developed and are later studied, known — from the perspective of the arts, civics, ethics, humanities, and sciences.
+Ancient conversations in ideas and values — as they developed and are later studied, known — from the perspective of the arts, civics, ethics, humanities, and sciences.

 Monday, Arts, Humanities

-Ancient Mediterranean arts and humanities.
+Ancient conversations in arts and humanities.
 Lecture and seminar, with attention to Virgil, The Aeneid (19 BC).

 Tuesday, Civics, Ethics

-Ancient Mediterranean civics and ethics.
+Ancient conversations in civics and ethics.
 Lecture and seminar, with attention to assigned above, Aristotle, Politics (300s BC), along with associated artifacts and sites.

 Wednesday, Social Sciences

-Ancient Mediterranean archeology, anthropology, and linguistics.
+Ancient conversations in human and social sciences.
 Lecture and seminar, with attention to assigned above, along with associated artifacts and sites.

 Thursday, Natural Sciences

-Ancient Mediterranean formal and applied sciences, as informing current study of the human body, brain, and technologies.
-Lecture and seminar, with attention to Aristotle, The Organon (300s BC) and The Archimedes Palimpsest (200s BC-530) along with associated artifacts and sites.
+Ancient conversations in formal and natural sciences.
+Lecture and seminar, with attention to assigned above, Aristotle, The Organon (300s BC) and The Archimedes Palimpsest (200s BC-530) along with associated artifacts and sites.

 — Second Week